Sensor Technologies in Wearable Health Monitors

 What are Wearable Health Monitors?

 Wearable health monitors are devices or gadgets that people can wear on their bodies to measure different health parameters continuously.
-They range from smartwatches and fitness bands to more specialised medical devices designed for continuous health monitoring.
+Additionally, they range from smartwatches and fitness bands to more specialised medical devices designed for continuous health monitoring.
 Health monitoring wearables leverage various sensor technologies to collect data, which is then processed to provide actionable health insights.

 Overview of Sensor Technologies